devxgaming/fivem-antidump/README.md

 end
 ```

-so we go to client.lua and added this at the end of your code
+client.lua and added this at the end of your code

 ```
 CreateThread(function() exports['your-resource-name']:LoadSuccess() end)